manojpanta/RailesEngine/README.md

 Running the tests

-Run rspec in the terminal.
+Run 'rspec' in the terminal.

-Author
+Author:

 Manoj Panta

 To submit any PR please follow the instrctions below: